-Less than 1%.
+- Less than 1%. - (1) For purposes of this table, a person or group of persons will be deemed to be the "beneficial owner" of shares of Common Stock if that person or group of persons has the right to acquire shares of Common Stock within 60 days after the date hereof.
+For purposes of calculating the percentage of Common Stock held by each person named above, any shares of Common Stock that such person has the right to acquire within 60 days after the date hereof are deemed to be outstanding, but not for the purposes of calculating the percentage of any other person. - (2) Address at c/o Universal Stainless & Alloy Products, Inc., 600 Mayer Street, Bridgeville, Pennsylvania 15017.
+See "Certain Transactions". - (3) Neither directly nor indirectly beneficially owns any shares of Common Stock of the Company. - (4) Address at c/o Futurtec Capital Corp., 111 Great Neck Road, Suite 301, Great Neck, New York 11021. - (5) Futurtec Capital Corp., the general partner of Futurtec, L.P., exercises sole voting and investment power over the shares of Common Stock of the Company held by Futurtec, L.P. - (6) Includes 26,666 shares of Common Stock that have vested under options granted pursuant to the Company's policy described under the caption, "Management--Stock Incentive Plan". - (7) Includes 15,000 shares of Common Stock are owned by the Keane Family Trust, a living trust, of which Mr. Keane and his wife are sole trustees, and the survivor of them is the beneficiary.
+Also includes 450 shares of Common Stock owned by Mr. Keane's wife and held through a Keogh plan, with respect to which shares Mr. Keane disclaims beneficial ownership. - (8) Includes shares of Common Stock of the Company owned by Mr. Toledano's wife and a certain trust for the benefit of their minor children.

-- (1) For purposes of this table, a person or group of persons will be deemed to be the "beneficial owner" of shares of Common Stock if that person or group of persons has the right to acquire shares of Common Stock within 60 days after the date hereof.
-For purposes of calculating the percentage of Common Stock held by each person named above, any shares of Common Stock that such person has the right to acquire within 60 days after the date hereof are deemed to be outstanding, but not for the purposes of calculating the percentage of any other person.
-Includes the necessary disclosure of certain officers of the Company required by regulation S-K Of the Securities Act - (2) Address at c/o Universal Stainless & Alloy Products, Inc., 600 Mayer Street, Bridgeville, Pennsylvania 15017. - (3) Neither directly nor indirectly beneficially owns any shares of Common Stock of the Company. - (4) Address at c/o Futurtec Capital Corp., 111 Great Neck Road, Suite 301, Great Neck, New York 11021. - (5) Futurtec Capital Corp., the general partner of Futurtec, L.P., exercises sole voting and investment power over the shares of Common Stock of the Company held by Futurtec, L.P. - (6) Includes 26,666 shares of Common Stock that have vested under options granted pursuant to the Company's 1994 Plan - (7) Includes 15,000 shares of Common Stock are owned by the Keane Family Trust, a living trust, of which Mr. Keane and his wife are sole trustees, and the survivor of them is the beneficiary.
-Also includes 450 shares of Common Stock owned by Mr. Keane's wife and held through a Keogh plan, with respect to which shares Mr. Keane disclaims beneficial ownership. - (8) Includes shares of Common Stock of the Company owned by Mr. Toledano's wife and a certain trust for the benefit of their minor children. - (9) Includes 2,500 shares of Common Stock that have vested as of January 10, 1997, under options granted pursuant to the Company's 1994 Plan. - (10) Beneficial ownership information is based on the Schedule 13G filed by Wellington Management Co., LLP, dated February 14, 1997. - (11) Address at 75 State Street, Boston, Massachusetts 02109. - (12) Beneficial ownership information is based on the Schedule 13D filed by Edelson Technology Partners III, L.P. dated June 5, 1996.
+Excludes an aggregate of 30,702 shares of Common Stock owned by certain other members of Mr. Toledano's family, with respect to which shares Mr. Toledano disclaims beneficial ownership.
+See "Certain Transactions". - (9) Includes 2,500 shares of Common Stock that have vested as of January 10, 1997, under options granted pursuant to the Company's policy described under the caption, "Management--Stock Incentive Plan". - (10) Beneficial ownership information is based on the Schedule 13G filed by Wellington Management Co., LLP, dated February 14, 1997. - (11) Address at 75 State Street, Boston, Massachusetts 02109.